pedropro/object_recognition_demo/README.md

 1. Install Kinect SDK 1.8: http://www.microsoft.com/en-us/download/details.aspx?id=40278
 2. Plug the Kinect into the PC and wait for drivers to be installed.
-4. Prepare the setup: Grap one or two objects from the list below and place them sparsely on a large plane.
+4. Prepare the setup: Grab one or two objects from the list below and place them sparsely on a large plane.
    Point the Kinect towards the object(s) from a distance between 0.4-1.6 m.
 3. Run 'RealDemo64.bat'.
    This should first load the trainning data from the pre-defined object classes and then initialize the Kinect sensor.
 (A window with the RGB channel should pop up).
 5. Press 'z' to start the classification.
-(The 3D visuzalizer should pop up with the segmented point clouds).
+(The 3D visualizer should pop up with the segmented point clouds).
 6. When you are done, press 'q' to quit the app.